chidavcheng/Chi-Lab/_posts/2026-05-13-raymond-neff-farewell.md

   slider: true
 ---

-The Chi Lab gathered to say farewell to **Raymond Neff**, who has been a wonderful presence in our group meetings over the past months.
+The Chi Lab gathered to say farewell to **Raymond Neff**, who has been a wonderful presence in our group meetings over the past year.
 Raymond joined our weekly group meetings and contributed generously — challenging our thinking, sharpening our presentations, and helping every member of the lab grow as a scientist and communicator.

 Raymond is now heading to the **University of Edinburgh** for his next adventure, and we couldn't be more excited for him.
-Edinburgh's gain is very much our loss!

-We will miss his energy, his thoughtful questions, and the way he made every group meeting just a little bit better.
-Once a Chi Lab member, always a Chi Lab member. 🎉
+We will miss his energy, his thoughtful questions, and the way he made every group meeting just a little bit better. 🎉

 ---

-*Wishing you all the best, Raymond — go make Edinburgh proud!*
+*Wishing you all the best, Raymond!*

 ---